portellam/Obsidian-workflow/.gitea/README.md

 See [SUPPORT.md][SUPPORT-URL] for more information.

 ## License
-Distributed under the Unlicense.  <!-- CHANGEME -->
+Distributed under the MIT license.  <!-- CHANGEME -->
 See [LICENSE][LICENSE-URL] for more information.

 ## Acknowledgements
 > [!NOTE]
 > Given this Obsidian vault template ("This Work") did not start as original
-> work, the amount of transformative and new changes herein objectively makes
+> work, the amount new and unique changes herein objectively makes This Work
-> This Work transformative.
+> transformative.
 >
 > Please see below for a link to the original author:
 > - [Mathis Gauthey][ORIGINAL-AUTHOR-URL]